crowdlingo/course/src/speaking/sports.md

 ## Vocabulary

 <vocab-list>
+- watching
+  - the act of observing
+- football
+  - any of various games played with a ball (round or oval) in which two teams try to kick or carry or propel the ball into each other&#39;s goal
+- toughness
+  - enduring strength and energy
+- Barcelona
+  - a city in northeastern Spain on the Mediterranean
-- dangerous
+- basketball
-  - involving or causing danger or risk
+  - a game played on a court by two opposing teams of 5 players
-- regularly
+- strength
-  - in a regular manner
+  - the property of being physically or mentally strong
 - footballer
   - an athlete who plays American football
-- strength
-  - the property of being physically or mentally strong
-- equipment
+- activity
-  - an instrumentality needed for an undertaking or to perform a service
-- football
+  - any specific behavior
-  - any of various games played with a ball (round or oval) in which two teams try to kick or carry or propel the ball into each other&#39;s goal

 <!-- blank -->